dustbin96/Workflow-Orchestration-PoCs/SpringETL/README.md

 ### Comments

-- Facing lots of issues when trying to connect with dockerized databases (Not sure if its the work domain/connection blocking the ports)
+- Facing lots of issues when trying to connect with dockerized databases

   - Will be trying alternate methods (~~Reading/Writing of files~~ or In-memory databases &check;)

+- Time taken for ETL of local MySQL to embedded MongoDB, 679.5514493 seconds (1 run)

 ### Test Environment & Dependencies